 26. Papillon And Japanese Chin Mix

 Papillon and Japanese Chin Mixes are popular choices for dog owners because they are both small breeds that don’t require a lot of exercises.
-They also have very different personalities, so you can enjoy both the company of a playful pup and a calm companion.
+They also have very different personalities, so you can enjoy the company of a playful pup and a calm companion.

 As a Papillon and Japanese Chin Mix owner, you’ll need to pay close attention to your pet’s grooming needs since both breeds have fine hair that requires regular brushing to prevent matting from occurring.